 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, cash equivalents and restricted cash, marketable securities, and accounts receivable.
 The Company typically has cash accounts in excess of Federal Deposit Insurance Corporation insurance coverage limits.
 The Company has not experienced any losses on such accounts, and management believes that the Company's risk of loss is remote.
-The Company had a \$4,500 note receivable and a \$744 accrued interest balance outstanding as of December 31, 2024 and had a \$4,500 note receivable and a \$238 accrued interest balance outstanding as of December 31, 2024 and 2023 was with one customer for which the Company established a \$5,244 and \$1,218 allowance for current expected credit loss as of December 31, 2024 and 2023, respectively (Note 10).
+The Company had a \$4,500 note receivable and a \$744 accrued interest balance outstanding as of December 31, 2024 and had a \$4,500 note receivable and a \$238 accrued interest balance outstanding as of December 31, 2023.
+The entire balance as of each of December 31, 2024 and 2023 was with one customer for which the Company established a \$5,244 and \$1,218 allowance for current expected credit loss as of December 31, 2024 and 2023, respectively (Note 10).